jwh/delightful-software/README.md

 ## inclusion requirements:
  * Generally needs to be in Go, C/C++ or Rust (in that order)
- * Absolutely no Java or Node
+ * Absolutely no Java or Node (only exception where nothing else exists that suffices)
  * Actively maintained, serves a useful purpose other than "I like it"

 (x) notes at the bottom